MicrosoftDocs/Viva/Viva/insights/personal/teams/send-card.md

 In this section of Send a card, you can share your birthday by selecting the **Month** and **Date**, and then select **Save**.
 Viva Insights will remind your team to wish you a happy birthday close to your birthday.

 You can also select **Skip** to not share your birthday.
+Or if you change your mind about sharing your birthday, select the **ellipsis** sign > **Settings** in Viva Insights and edit or delete your birthday information.

 ## Notifications

-In this section of Send a card, you can get notified on the days of  occasions that you can send a card for and connect with your colleagues.
+In this section of Send a card, you can set to be notified when occasions occur, so you can send a card for the occasion and connect with your colleagues.

 If you want to get these notifications, select the time of day you want to be notified, and then select **Subscribe**.
+The time you select applies to notifications for each day of the week.
+You cannot set different times for different days of the week.

+The notification might not arrive exactly at the scheduled time, but within 15 minutes on either side of it.
+For example, for a 5 PM notification, you’ll see it sometime between 4:45 and 5:15 PM.

+You can change your set notification time by selecting the **ellipsis** sign > **Settings** in Viva Insights.

 ## Related topics